Jeangowhy/opendocs/Computer_Systems_Fundamentals.md

 The destination field is the MAC address `f0-de-f1-2c-c2-2b`, and the source field is the address `4f-5c-89-bd-33-2d`.
 These identifiers are persistently associated with the networking hardware components.
 The type 0800 indicates that this frame is using Ethernet II, the most common style of Ethernet framing.
 Finally, the FCS is the 32-bit CRC calculation over the entire frame.

-The figure below illustrates the complete structure of the Ethernet frame by combining this example with [Example 5.3.2](TransLayer.html#transtcpexample) and [NetIPExample](LinkLayer.html).
+The figure below illustrates the complete structure of the Ethernet frame by combining this example with [Example 5.3.2](#transtcpexample) and [NetIPExample].
 The frame begins with the Ethernet header.
 The Ethernet payload combines the IPv4 header, TCP header, and HTTP header.
 (As a `GET` request, the HTTP message body is empty and only the header is sent.)
 At the same time, the IPv4 payload consists of the TCP and HTTP headers, whereas the HTTP header is the payload of the TCP segment.

 ![Anatomy of a complete Ethernet frame with IPv4, TCP, and HTTP data](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/_images/CSF-Images.5.EX.png)